top 0

 Baba Nyonya

 Named for the Peranakan Chinese community, Baba Nyonya offers a range of popular Malaysian fare.
-Follow a portion of the roti canai—Malabar paratha-esque flatbread served alongside redolent potato curry—with delectable kaya butter toast ($28) and a cup of aromatic teh tarik (pulled tea) or heart-pumping kopi o (black coffee).
-Baba Nyonya’s kaya is visually striking: vivid, nearly radioactive green Nyonya-style coconut jam flavoured with pandan—and don’t be alarmed by the slab of butter.
+Follow a portion of the roti canai—Malabar paratha-esque flatbread served alongside redolent potato curry—with delectable kaya butter toast and a cup of aromatic teh tarik (pulled tea) or heart-pumping kopi o (black coffee).
+Baba Nyonya’s kaya is visually striking: it’s a vivid, nearly radioactive green Nyonya-style coconut jam flavoured with pandan—and don’t be alarmed by the slab of butter.

 Baba Nyonya, locations across Hong Kong